FREQUENTLY ASKED QUESTIONS

 Give me all the details of your wedding, including venue & date, and some information about yourselves, and I will get back to you with my availability and relative packaging.

 Once you’ve received the packages, please read through the offerings, as well as the terms and conditions.
-If you’re keen to go ahead, I’ll send through an invoice for the non-refundable booking fee, along with an Agreement for you to read through.
+If you’re keen to go ahead, I’ll send through an invoice for the booking fee, along with an Agreement for you to read through.
 Only once the booking fee has been paid and the Agreement has been signed will the booking be secure.
-After that, we’ll set up a meeting and get to know each other over a great cup of coffee or Skype session (if you’re not in the Durban area).
+After that, we’ll set up a meeting and get to know each other over a great cup of coffee or Skype session.

 4. How early can I book you?

-Unfortunately I only take bookings up to 8-10 months in advance (depending on the time of year).
+I only take bookings up to 12 months in advance (depending on the time of year).
 However, you can contact me to give you the latest packages and pricing so you can get an idea you’re your budget.

 5. Do you work with an assistant/second shooter?

-Yes, I always work with a second shooter, who captures the angles that I may not always be able to be at (although I try to ninja around all day!)
+Yes, I always work with a second photographer, who captures the angles that I may not always be able to be at (although I try to ninja around all day!)

 Your wedding is, and should be the most important, special and fabulous day of your life!
 It is vital that you feel comfortable with me as your photographer, so that you can relax and enjoy the day in a way that you’ll forever remember.
 This means that it is important that you spend as much time with your guests (who love and adore you) as possible.
 It’s the only time you’ll have all of your favourite people in one place.
 It’s therefore important to me to remain a fly on the wall, and document your day without too much fuss and posing.
 The day goes by faster than you think, so we’ll work around you and the way you want your day to evolve.
 It would be great if you could also include me when you’re talking about your timeline for the day, as lighting plays a big role in getting great pictures!